 4.2 These processes serve a range of purposes, including:

 b) evaluation of the student’s knowledge, understanding, abilities or skills, and

-c) identification and recording of a summary level of attainment reached at the end of each course, usually in the form of a mark or result or grade, that establishes the extent to which the student has met the required academic standards set by the University and any external bodies such as professional registration authorities
+c) identification and recording of a summary level of attainment reached at the end of each course, usually in the form of a mark, result or grade, that establishes the extent to which the student has met the required academic standards set by the University and any external bodies such as professional registration authorities.

 a) Formative assessment is designed to identify, for both the student and assessor, the student’s strengths, and any potential gaps in the knowledge, understanding and skills expected for successful completion of a course; to assist students to learn more effectively, for example, through provision of feedback on the student’s performance and advice as to how it can be improved or maintained; and to inform teaching decisions in the next phase of learning.